Robert Shirley: Career

 Shirley travelled first to the Polish–Lithuanian Commonwealth, where he was received by Sigismund III Vasa.
-In June of that year, he arrived in Germany, where he received the title of Count Palatine and was appointed to Knight of the Holy Roman Empire by Emperor Rudolph II.
-Pope Paul V also conferred upon him the title of Count.
+In June of that year, he arrived in Germany, where he was granted the title of count palatine and appointed a Knight of the Holy Roman Empire by Rudolf II, Holy Roman Emperor.
+Pope Paul V also conferred upon him the title of count.
 From Germany, Sir Robert travelled to Florence and then Rome, where he entered the city on Sunday, 27 September 1609, attended by a suite of eighteen persons.
-He next visited Milan, and then proceeded to Genoa, from whence he embarked to Spain, arriving in Barcelona in December 1609.
-He sent for his Persian wife, and they remained in Spain, principally at Madrid, until the summer of 1611.
+He next visited Milan and then proceeded to Genoa, from which he embarked for Habsburg Spain, arriving in Barcelona in December 1609.
+He sent for his wife, and they remained in Spain, principally at Madrid, until the summer of 1611.